raelmcdev/Rael-License/RCNCL V1.0.md

 ✅ You MAY use this Project in videos, livestreams, screenshots, or social media posts, as long as credit is given to the original Creator with a visible link to the official download page.
 ✅ You MAY share the official download link with friends or online communities.
 ✅ You MAY install this Project on servers or shared worlds only if access is free and the server or world is not sold, paywalled, or otherwise monetized.
 ✅ You MAY modify this Project for personal use.
-Forking and redistribution are allowed only under the rules defined in Section 5.
+Forking and redistribution are allowed with explicit permission from Rael.

 🚫 2.
 Restrictions – What you are NOT allowed to do: